Instructor's Manual - Entered Apprentice

 Outline:

-a.
-Beginning Your own free will and accord.
+• Beginning your own free will and accord.

 IV.
 Obligation and Light